How the Fed Monetizes the U.S. Debt

 Why the Nation's Central Bank Is Making the Government Debt Worse

-A nation monetizes its debt when it converts debt to credit or cash.
-It frees up capital that's locked in the debt and puts it into circulation.
-The only way it can do this is with its central bank.
-The central bank purchases the government debt and replaces it with credit.
-The bank puts the debt on its balance sheet.
-It creates the credit out of thin air.
-A central bank is the only bank that can legally do this.
+A nation monetizes its debt when it converts debt to credit or cash, freeing up capital that's locked in the debt and putting it into circulation.
+The only way a country can do this is with its central bank, which purchases the government debt and replaces it with credit.
+In turn, the central bank puts the debt on its balance sheet.

-The Federal Reserve monetizes the U.S. debt when it buys U.S. Treasury bills, bonds, and notes.
+The Federal Reserve, also known as the Fed, is the central bank of the United States, and it monetizes U.S. debt when it buys U.S. Treasury bills, bonds, and notes.
 When the Federal Reserve purchases these Treasurys, it doesn't have to print money to do so.
-It issues credit to the Federal Reserve member banks that hold the Treasurys.
-It then puts the Treasurys on its own balance sheet.
+It issues credit to the Federal Reserve member banks that hold the Treasurys and then it puts them on its own balance sheet.
 It does this through an office at the Federal Reserve Bank of New York.
-Everyone treats the credit just like money, even though the Fed doesn't print cold hard cash.
+Everyone treats the credit just like money, even though the Fed doesn't print actual cash.

-This process is called open market operations.
-The Fed uses this tool to raise and lower interest rates.
-It lowers interest rates when it buys Treasurys from its member banks.
-The Fed issues credit to the banks.
-They now have more reserves than they need to meet the Fed's reserve requirement.
+This process is called open market operations, and the Fed also uses it to raise and lower interest rates when it buys Treasurys from its member banks.
+The Fed issues credit to the banks, which often results in them having more reserves than they need to meet the Fed's reserve requirement.

 How the Fed Monetizes the Debt

 These higher-value Treasurys don't have to pay as much in interest to get buyers.
 This lower yield drives down interest rates on the U.S. debt.
-Lower interest rates mean the government doesn't have to spend as much to pay off its loans.
-That's money it can use for other programs.
+Lower interest rates mean the government doesn't have to spend as much to pay off its loans, and that's money it can use for other programs.

-It is as if the Treasurys bought by the Fed didn't exist.
-But they do exist on the Fed's balance sheet.
+This process may make it seem as if the Treasurys bought by the Fed don't exist, but they do exist on the Fed's balance sheet.
 Technically, the Treasury must pay the Fed back one day.
 Until then, the Fed has given the federal government more money to spend.
 That increases the money supply, thus monetizing the debt.

-Most people didn't worry about the Fed monetizing the debt until the 2008 recession.
+Most people didn't worry about the Fed monetizing debt until the 2008 recession.
 That's because until then, open market operations weren't large purchases.
 Between November 2010 and June 2011, the Fed bought $600 billion of longer-term Treasurys.
-That was the first phase of quantitative easing, known as QE1.
+That was the first phase of the expansion of the operations of the central bank, or quantitative easing, known as QE1.

 There were four phases of the QE program that lasted until October 2014.
 The Fed ended up with $4.5 trillion in Treasurys and mortgage-backed securities on its balance sheet.

-Once the Fed starts retiring its bonds, long-term interest rates will rise further.
-That’s because there will be a greater supply of Treasurys on the market.
-The U.S. Treasury will have to offer higher interest rates on the Treasurys it auctions to convince anyone to buy them.
+Some people believe that this program is damaging because it could cause long-term interest rates to rise further.
+That’s because there will be a greater supply of Treasurys on the market, and the U.S. Treasury will have to offer higher interest rates on the Treasurys it auctions to convince anyone to buy them.
 That will make the U.S. debt more expensive for the government to pay back.
-It’s a serious issue with an almost $20 trillion debt.
-Furthermore, the debt-to-gross domestic product ratio is more than 100 percent.
-That’s beyond a safe level.

 Why the Fed Bought Bonds